hasanilingi/imdb-crawler/README.md

 which tag to use for getting the content.
 The extractor will try to extract the content from the options you passed.

-to change an default options you should pass your own options as params while creating new instance of ImdbCrawler
+To change default options you should pass your own options as a param while creating new instance of ImdbCrawler
 ```javascript
 const ImdbCrawler = require('hi-imdb-crawler');